-If we don’t hear from you for a long time after that, and you’re beginning to fall behind on your payments, we’ll send regular contacts to you in a few different ways.
+- If we don’t hear from you at all after that, and you’re beginning to fall behind on your payments, we’ll send regular contacts to you in a few different ways.

-- Over a period of months, we’ll send emails, SMS messages, and letters letting you know you’re behind on your payments, explaining how we can help, and asking you to get in touch
+- We’ll send emails, SMS messages, and letters letting you know you’re behind on your payments, explaining how we can help, and asking you to get in touch.

-At any point in this process, you can contact our team to discuss your circumstances, seek advice on saving energy or government aid that might be available, and organise a payment plan that works for you.
+At any point in this process, you can contact our team to discuss your circumstances, seek advice on saving energy, government aid that might be available, support from our dedicated Octo Assist fund, or help organising a payment plan that works for you.

-Coming to your home with one of our carefully selected partners to ask you to pay is very much a last resort – but we do it in cases where customers often owe us thousands of pounds, and have continuously not paid, and have been contacted by email, letter, phone call and text many times.
+Coming to your home to ask you to pay is very much a last resort – but we do it in cases where customers often owe us thousands of pounds, have continuously not paid, and have been contacted by email, letter, phone call and text many times.

 We had one customer who had never paid any of his bills.
 He told us he was living in poverty, and stopped communicating.
 One of our Directors went to his house, and phoned him, it rang internationally - he was on holiday in Mauritius.

-The majority of people pay their bills, and our customers are amazing, even in these tough times people worried about the security of their jobs, and under incredible pressure, will talk to us, ask for advice, and pay what they can.
+The majority of people pay their bills, and our customers are amazing, even in these incredibly tough times people will talk to us, ask for advice, and pay what they can.
 That makes it even more important that we can help those who need it by making sure everyone pays what they can.